Jaylen Bond

-Jaylen Bond (born April 11, 1993) is an American professional basketball player who last played for the Blackwater Bossing of the Philippine Basketball Association (PBA).
+Jaylen Bond (born April 11, 1993) is an American basketball coach and former player player who is currently an assistant coach at East Carolina University.
 He played college basketball for Texas and Temple.

 High school career

 Bond attended Plymouth-Whitemarsh High School.
 He was named Associated Press Class AAAA player of the year as a senior.
 He averaged 19.0 points and 11.2 rebounds per game and led the team to a 25–6 record and the Pennsylvania Class 4A state semifinals.
 In his career, he scored 1,608 points.

 College career

+Texas (2011-2013)

 Bond averaged 3.4 points and 4.6 rebounds per game as a freshman at Texas.
 His scoring and rebounding dropped to 2.8 points and 3.2 rebounds per game as a sophomore as he battled ankle and foot injuries.

+Temple (2014-2016)

 Bond transferred from Texas to Temple in May 2013.
 He had two points and five rebounds in his first game as an Owl, a loss to Duke on November 21, 2014.
 Bond posted 7.6 points, 7.9 rebounds and 1.4 steals per game as a junior.

-He was named to the American Athletic Conference all-tournament team as a senior after posting 17 points and 10 rebounds in the semifinal loss to Connecticut.
+He was named to the American Athletic Conference all-tournament team as a senior after posting 17 points and 10 rebounds in the semifinal loss to UConn.
 Bond tallied 11 double-doubles as a senior.
 He contributed 14 points and 15 rebounds in his final game, a 72–70 overtime loss to Iowa in the NCAA Tournament.
 As a senior at Temple, Bond averaged 10.3 points and 8.5 rebounds per game.